9 Joyful Things to do in London on Christmas Day

 6. Enjoy the beautiful street lights

 The best part about Christmas in London is that the streets get quieter with less pedestrians and traffic.
 This sets the perfect scene for a Christmas walk through the capital.
 Enjoy the glittering lights, revel in the empty roads and have a magical stroll with your family.
-For more information, find a Christmas Lights map of London here.
+For more information, find a Christmas Lights London guide here.

 Where to find the best lights: